Gabe Cazares: Investigation of church

 Cazares became an outspoken critic of Scientology after the church decided in 1975 to move major operations into Clearwater.
 Cazares was suspicious of the group, which was buying property under the name "United Churches of Florida."
 The church leaders told Cazares that they were an ecumenical group that planned to improve the ethics and morality in the Clearwater area.
-Cazares wondered why church folks from Los Angeles, California would travel all the way to Florida to provide Clearwater with moral guidance.
+Cazares wondered why church folks from Los Angeles, California, would travel all the way to Florida to provide Clearwater with moral guidance.
 Cazares investigated the United Churches of Florida and discovered that the leaders of the group lied about their intentions.
 They told Cazares they were renting the historic Fort Harrison Hotel from a group called Southern Land Development Leasing Corporation.
 Cazares discovered that both groups were controlled by Scientologists.

 Lawsuit by Church of Scientology

 Cazares was sued by the Church of Scientology for $1 million after he said that the city was being taken over.
 Cazares' suspicions about the group were investigated by local newspapers.
 On 3 November 1979, the Clearwater Sun ran a headline "Scientologists plot city takeover" and later stories said that the Scientologists had plans to take over the world.
 The St. Petersburg Times won a Pulitzer Prize for one story exposing the wrongdoings of the Church of Scientology.
 A 1977 FBI raid on Scientology headquarters uncovered internal documents marked "Top Secret" that referred to their operation to take over Clearwater as "Project Normandy."
 The FBI uncovered information about "Operation Freakout," an operation intended to get Scientology critic Paulette Cooper committed to a mental hospital.
-The raid revealed "Operation Snow White," where the Church of Scientology planned to infiltrate federal and state government offices in order to steal documents which reflected negatively on L. Ron Hubbard, or the Church of Scientology.
+The raid revealed "Operation Snow White," where the Church of Scientology planned to infiltrate federal and state government offices in order to steal documents which reflected negatively on Church founder L. Ron Hubbard, or the Church of Scientology.
 The raid resulted in 11 top leaders of the church in jail.
 Cazares said it was odd that a religious group would use code names for a project to take control of a town, and called the project a "paramilitary operation by a terrorist group."